kihayu/chrome-summarizer-extension/README.md

 # 📝 Article Summarizer Chrome Extension

-A Chrome extension that summarizes articles on device using Gemini Nano.
+A Chrome extension that summarizes articles using on device AI.

 ## ⚠️ Important Note